discretize/discretize-guides/fractals/captain-mai-trin-boss/index.md

 ## Start

 Aggro the mobs and stack them on the corner.
-The _Champion Inquest Technician_ applies a group-wide <Control name="Daze"/> with his stunning shield, use <Boon name="Stability"/>, blocks or skills that make you invulnerable against it.
+Use <Boon name="Stability" />, blocks or skills that make you invulnerable to counter the _Champion Inquest Technician_'s attack that applies a group-wide <Control name="Daze"/>.

-After you killed the mobs, use the _Mistlock Singularity_ to reset cooldown then the teleporter to enter the boss area.
+After all the enemies are dead, use the _Mistlock Singularity_ to reset cooldowns and interact with the teleporter to enter the boss area.

 </GridItem>